 - Files must have data in ASCII format only.
 The default character set is UTF-8.
 However, additional encodings can be mentioned using ENCODING file format option.

 - Within the files, records and fields should be delimited by different characters.
 Note, that both should be a single (necessarily not same) character.
 Pipe (|), caret (^), comma (,), and tilde (~) are common field delimiters.
-Often the line feed (\n) is used as a row delimiter.
+Often the line feed (n) is used as a row delimiter.

 - Fields that have delimiter should be enclosed in single or double quotes.
 If the data being loaded contains quotes, then those must be escaped.

-- Fields that have carriage returns (\r \n) should be enclosed in single or double quotes too.
+- Fields that have carriage returns (r n) should be enclosed in single or double quotes too.
 In windows system, carriage returns are commonly introduced along with a line feed character to mark the end of a line.

 - Each row should have the same number of columns.

-Planning a Data Load
+Snowflake ETL: Planning a Data Load

+Optimizing the data load of large data sets goes a long way in optimizing the Snowflake ETL process.
 When dealing with large data sets, it is advised to dedicate individual Snowflake Clusters for loading and querying operations.
 This helps in optimizing the performance for both activities.